Cultural heritage at risk from climate change: Asia Pacific

+The ancient mud-walled structures of the Tabo monastery, which are vulnerable to increasing incidence of rainfall.

+Tabo monastery, India

+Ancient murals and mud-based walls of the Tabo monastery of the Spiti valley (Indian Himalayas), which date back to the 10th century AD, have been partly damaged due to increased rainfall in this cold desert during recent decades, which has been attributed to climate change.

+Halji monastery, Nepal

+This Tibetan Buddhist monastery, which is located in Nepal's remote Limi valley and dates back to the 11th century AD, has been threatened since the mid-2000s by repeated Glacial Lake Outburst Floods (GLOFs), which have been induced by climate change.

 Mosque City of Bagerhat, Bangladesh

 Building structures in the Mosque City of Bagerhat are decaying due to rising water and soil salinity.
 Salt crystals that become embedded in the rock expand in the presence of moisture and hasten the disintegration and weathering of stone buildings.

 Rapa Nui, Polynesia

 Also known as Easter Island, Rapa Nui has been a World Heritage Site since 1995.
-The stone statues on Rapa Nui are threatened by sea level rises and coastal damage from storms.
+The stone statues on Rapa Nui are threatened by sea level rise and coastal damage from storms.
 An increase in ocean swells and wave heights causes undercutting and erosion of rock faces and loss of archaeological remains.

 Europe

 Coastal Great Britain

 Increased coastal erosion and rising sea levels threaten several historic castles in Great Britain, including Hurst Castle in Hampshire, Tintagel in Cornwall, Piel Castle in Cumbria, Bayard's Cove Fort in Devon, Garrison Walls in the Isles of Scilly and Calshot Castle in Southampton.
 According to site managers English Heritage, it will be necessary to repair walls and improve defences against storms to prevent further damage.